Hope For Life (UK) Conference 2021

 Leeds based singer and musician, Melody, will be performing throughout the day, including this beautiful rendition of ‘But we do‘, a song she wrote to support those struggling with their mental health.
 It was comedian, Jason Manford, who inspired Melody to write this song!
 “We’d been to see him the night before and he opened up about his struggles with mental health!
 It was so emotional & inspiring I just had to write.
 Writing for me is a way of expressing and I feel I write better for other people for some reason.
 A lot of people I know suffer with mental health problems, so I wanted to help them by sharing a song that showed them they weren’t alone and that just because someone might look ok on the outside, it doesn’t mean they are!”

-Tickets for this event are now available at £65 (Vat not applicable) and can be booked via our Eventbrite page here.
-To be kept informed of our #HopeForLife campaign and the lead up to the Conference, please opt-in to receive our monthly newsletter here
+To be kept informed of our #HopeForLife campaigns, please opt-in to receive our monthly newsletter here